pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 ------------

-### ABSTRACT
+## Abstract

 Sampling ecological interactions presents similar challenges, problems, potential biases, and constraints as sampling individuals and species in biodiversity inventories.
 Interactions are just pairwise relationships among individuals of two unrelated species, such as those among plants and their seed dispersers in frugivory interactions or those among plants and their pollinators.
 Sampling interactions is a fundamental step to build robustly estimated interaction networks, yet few analyses have attempted a formal approach to their sampling protocols.
-Here I provide a conceptual framework for interaction sampling by building an explicit analogue to individuals and species sampling, thus extending diversity-monitoring approaches to the characterization of complex networks of ecological interactions.
+Here I provide a review and conceptual framework for interaction sampling by building an explicit analogue to individuals and species sampling, thus extending diversity-monitoring approaches to the characterization of complex networks of ecological interactions.

 ---

-### INTRODUCTION
+## Introduction

 ```
 Biodiversity sampling is a labour-intensive activity, and sampling is often not